 To evaluate the usefulness of the overall application, we have demonstrated the tool to several groups of visitors, as well as to a senior domain expert from the Adler Planetarium, who has significant experience in immersive environments.
 The expert found the interaction and flow to be "very smooth".
 The expert remarked the density and distribution of particles inside halos "showed well the power of the halo".
 The expert further appreciated the ability to analyze the relationship between mass and size by turning the particles off, since "halos could be very compact and still have high mass".
-Overall, the domain expert was impressed with the application, which was found to be "very nice", and was keen to show it to colleagues at the Planetarium.
+Overall, the domain expert was impressed with the application, and was keen to show it to colleagues at the Planetarium.